 Former Lioness and reality TV stars to join No 10 meeting on online safety

-The event in Number 10 will see celebrities discuss online abuse as the Online Safety Bill returns to the Commons.
+The event in Downing Street will see celebrities discuss online abuse as the Online Safety Bill returns to the Commons.

 Reality TV stars and a former Lioness are among people expected to attend a meeting with Technology Secretary Michelle Donelan in Downing Street.